UBC-MDS/public/module-desc-short.md

 DSCI 574 Spatial and Temporal Models

-  * Model fitting and prediction in the presence of correlation due to temporal or spatial association.
-ARIMA models, Hidden Markov Models, and Gaussian processes.
+  * Model fitting and prediction in the presence of correlation due to temporal and/or spatial association.
+ARIMA models and Gaussian processes.

 DSCI 575 Advanced Machine Learning